AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/tenant-details.md

 - Date Created – The date the tenant was created.

-Contact your tenant administrator if you want to make changes to your tenant details.
+Only the tenant administrator can make changes to the tenant details.

 To view the `Tenant Details` page, follow these steps: